leongaban/DevMountain/Angular1/readMe.md

 The jQuery framework is a framework designed to allow us to easily manipulate the DOM, the HTML Markup.
 We can grab elements, like divs, p tags, H1s, etc and move them around, change their css classes, animate things, etc.

 Now as things have evolved, we developers aren't so much making websites anymore as we're making apps in a variety of spaces.
 And this is what the Angular framework specializes in, Angular helps us create Single Page Applications.
 There is this concept called seperation of concerns, and Angular handles this beautifully with it's modules.
 For example the Angular Controller module is what we use to handle and manipulate data, Angular Directives handles the view and lets us interact with the DOM.
 Angular services allow us a way to further seperate logic out of controllers, services take care of specific tasks in your app, stuff from simple string manipulation or handling REST API calls.
 All that comes with Angular out of the box.

+Learning curve graphic

 # SPAs Single Page Applications.